intel/nauta/docs/user-guide/actions/create_user.md

 ## User Name Limitations

 Users with the same name _cannot_ be created directly after being removed.
 This is due to a user's related Kubernetes objects that are deleted asynchronously by Kubernetes and this can take some time.
-Consider waiting 10 minutes before creating a user with the same name; the same name as the user just deleted.
+Consider waiting 10 minutes before creating a user with the same name.

 In addition, user names are limited to a 32-character maximum and there are no special characters except for hyphens.
-However, all names _must_ start with a letter, _not_ a number.
+However, all names _must_ start with a letter.
 You can use a hyphen to join user names, for example: john-doe.

 ### Create the User